Banner

 "Morphological Computation" - Self-organization, Embodiment, and Biological Inspiration

-Rolf Pfeifer, Artificial Intelligence Laboratory Dept. of Informatics, University of Zurich, Switzerland
+Rolf Pfeifer, University of Zurich, Switzerland

 The Infinity Computer and Numerical Computations with Infinite and Infinitesimal Numbers